johndzxu/metr-extension/README.md

 - Jay Gala ( jay.gala@mila.quebec )
 - Fengyuan Liu ( fengyuan.liu@mila.quebec )

-## TO DO

-- Run More models

-- LLama 3.2 , 3.3, QWEN 2.5, QWEN 3.0, GPT5-NANO - Agentic             -> John

-- LLama 3.2 , 3.3, QWEN 2.5, QWEN 3.0, GPT5-NANO - Non-Agentic         -> Miguel

-- Graphs & Visualization & r2 coefs & per bin avg                      -> Bill

-- GPT Family -> Wait for Money

 ## Motivation

 Recent work by METR Kwa et al. (2025) discusses the task-completion time horizon (the longest human-duration task an AI can complete with fixed success probability) as a metric of AI capability growth.
 They found that over the six years this horizon has grown exponentially.
 However, this progress has been measured almost entirely in software domains.
-To address this gap, we intend to measure AI performance on Olympiad-level mathematics and physics reasoning, mapping success to human-equivalent time, to test if the same scaling law holds beyond programming tasks.
+To address this gap, we intend to measure AI performance on Olympiad-level mathematics reasoning, mapping success to human-equivalent time, to test if the same scaling law holds beyond programming tasks.

 ## Setup